Homemade Hush Puppies Recipe

 Generally, Hush Puppies are served alongside fried fish or other seafood.
 We love to serve them with this Shrimp Etouffee for Mardi Gras or a casual weeknight dinner because both are so quick and easy.

-Can You Freeze Them
+How To Freeze Them

 You can certainly freeze your leftover Hush Puppies.
 Simply place them in a resealable freezer bag and press out the excess air.
 Seal tightly and freeze for up to 3 months.